|

 13. How do I winterize my drip irrigation

-First, if your using a timer, disconnect it and bring it indoors.
+First, if you're using a timer, disconnect it and bring it indoors.

 Second, blow through the lines after removing the end piece.
 The tubing